LighghtEeloo/flow.er/memo.md

 - [x] Queue-preserving deletion.
 - [x] Delayed deletion (with safe-lock).
 - [ ] No double backspace && no force delete.
-- [ ] New cube as root / orphan.
+- [x] New cube as root / orphan.
 What to show on startup?
+- [ ] NodeRef should be updated if node altered.